How Do I Get The Most Out Of My Espresso Machine?

 You might think your home espresso machine is “clean enough”, but unseen impurities like rancid oils, espresso debris, milk proteins, and mineral deposits can lead to “off” flavors that will ruin even the most carefully made espresso.
 By regularly following our daily, weekly, and monthly cleaning tips, you can easily extend the life of your machine and enjoy great tasting espresso any time you want it.
 We can’t promise that you’ll like the routine of cleaning your espresso maker, but we can promise that you’ll love the benefits of espresso brewed in a properly functioning machine.

 You’ve gotten into the habit of enjoying your daily shot of espresso; now, by developing a few more simple daily habits, you can ensure that your espresso shot tastes its very best day after day.

 - After brewing, dump spent grounds from your portafilter

-- If you own a small home machine, rinse portafilter with water from the brew group
+- For small home machines, rinse the portafilter with water from the brew group

-- If you own a prosumer espresso maker, rinse portafilter with water from the hot water dispenser
+- For prosumer espresso makers, rinse the portafilter with water from the hot water dispenser

-- Check filter basket for residue and make sure it is clear before replacing
+- Check the filter basket for residue and make sure it is clear before replacing

 - Run water through the shower screen and scrub with a group brush